utshomax/postman-docs/src/pages/docs/getting-started/using-scratch-pad.md

   - type: link
     name: "Importing Data from the Scratchpad | Postman Level Up"
     url: "https://youtu.be/GZWf7F-aVDc"
 ---

 The _Scratch Pad_ is a space where you can work if you're using the Postman desktop app and not connected to Postman servers.
 When you aren't signed in or don't have a network connection, you can still access some Postman features offline, such as creating collections and requests, or sending requests.

 All your work in the Scratch Pad is stored locally and isn't synced online with Postman.
 After working in the Scratch Pad, you can later move your work into a workspace once you sign in.

+> **Meet the new Postman API Client.** New Postman users who download the Postman desktop app now use the Postman API Client instead of the Scratch Pad.
+You can use the API Client to send API requests, including HTTP, WebSocket, and gRPC requests.
+Postman users who have data on the Scratch Pad will continue to use the Scratch Pad when offline or not signed in to Postman.
+Learn more about the [Postman API Client](/docs/getting-started/using-api-client/).

 ## Entering the Scratch Pad